-- A. Completing the DSS Form 3004, Child Care Referral Form - B. Completing the DSS Form 3791, SC Voucher Program Application - C. Obtaining the necessary signatures - D. Verifying employment, school/training and/or disability - E. Requesting authorization from State Office to approve child care for a child in specialized or intensive foster care AND - F. Submitting a waiver request, as appropriate, for use of a child care facility that is not licensed.
+- A. Completing the DSS Form 3004, Child Care Referral Form - B. Completing the DSS Form 3791, SC Voucher Program Application - C. Obtaining the necessary signatures - D. Requesting authorization from State Office to approve child care for a child in specialized or intensive foster care AND - E. Submitting a waiver request, as appropriate, for use of a child care facility that is not licensed.